Klaveness-Digital/cypress-cucumber-preprocessor/docs/json-report.md

 The report is outputted to `cucumber-report.json` in the project directory, but can be configured through the `json.output` property.

+## Screenshots

+Screenshots are automatically added to JSON reports, including that of failed tests (unless you have disabled `screenshotOnRunFailure`).

 ## Attachments

 Text, images and other data can be added to the output of the messages and JSON reports with attachments.